 An asset that is ceased to be used and for which BA / BC had been calculated will encounter uncertainty when the asset is finally sold in the following year or in a later year.
 What would be the tax treatment when there is a difference between the market value and the actual sales proceeds?
+This issue is not new and had been an issue even under the previous accounting standard.
 The possible scenarios and the tax treatments are discussed in 6.1.2 below.

-iv) Tax treatment if the asset is not subsequently sold but reclassified to its original description a) Initial measurement (Para 15 FRS 5)
+iv) Tax treatment if the asset is not subsequently sold but reclassified to its original description

-An asset that is subsequently not sold but reclassified back to its original description (i.e held for use) has to be brought back for tax purposes.
-This could either be by way of revoking the earlier "deemed sale" or bring back the asset at its market value in accordance with Para 2A of Schedule 3 of the Income Tax Act 1967.
+Para 26 of FRS 5 states that if an entity has classified an asset or disposal group as held for sale but the criteria for this classification are no longer met, the entity shall cease to classify the asset or disposal group as held for sale.
+Hence, an asset that is subsequently not sold but reclassified back to its original description (i.e. held for use) has to be brought back for CA tax purposes.
+This could either be by way of revoking the earlier "deemed sale" or to account for the asset under

+Dans 2A of Cabadula 2 of the Jacobs Tay Act 1007 on an

+Para 2A of Schedule 3 of the Income Tax Act 1967 as an option.
 The possible scenarios are discussed in 6.2 below.

-3.2 Measurement of assets HFS and treatment of impairment losses or gains
+3.2 Measurement of assets HFS and treatment of impairment losses or gains a) Initial measurement (Para 15 FRS 5)